-Students must email the Head of Administration one month prior to the expected date of return to confirm that they intend to re-enrol.
+- 4.2.1 Students must email the Head of Administration one month prior to the expected date of return to confirm that they intend to re-enrol.
 The Head of Administration must then confirm their intention to re-enrol to the Academic Head and CEO / Principal in advance of the proposed return date so that the Academy can re-instate the student record.
-Students will not be able to re-enrol until confirmation has been received from the Academic Head and the record has been reinstated.

-Students must re-enrol in person at the Administration Office within one week of the date of return.
-Failure to bring the appropriate fees to enrol may result in the closure of the student record.

-Visa national students should bring their passport and current visa when re- enrolling.
+Students will not be able to re-enrol until confirmation has been received from the Academic Head and the record has been reinstated. - 4.2.2 Students must re-enrol in person at the Administration Office within one week of the date of return.
+Failure to bring the appropriate fees to enrol may result in the closure of the student record. - 4.2.3 Visa national students should bring their passport and current visa when reenrolling.

-4.3 Procedure for requesting Deferred Assessment (course-unit) procedure
+4.3 Procedure for Requesting Deferred Assessment (Course-unit) Procedure

-- 1. Any request for Deferred Assessment will not be considered without a letter of application and the appropriate supporting documentation - 2.
-Deferred Assessment will not be allowed in any circumstances where prior planning could have made it unnecessary - 3.
-Deferred Assessment shall normally be in the same format as the missed examination (i.e. if the examination was by unseen written paper, the deferred assessment should also be by unseen written paper).
-Where this is not possible, an explanatory statement should be submitted with the application form - Deferred Assessment on non-medical grounds is only permissible on the following grounds: (a) Bereavement of a close relative (during or immediately preceding the relevant examination) e.g. parent, partner, sibling, or grandparent; (b) Illness of dependents (nature of dependency and medical certification must be provided) - 5.
+- 1. Any request for Deferred Assessment will not be considered without a letter of application and the appropriate supporting documentation. - 2.
+Deferred Assessment will not be allowed in any circumstances where prior planning could have made it unnecessary. - 3.
+Deferred Assessment shall normally be in the same format as the missed examination (i.e., if the examination was by unseen written paper, the deferred assessment should also be by unseen written paper).
+Where this is not possible, an explanatory statement should be submitted with the application form - 4.
+Deferred Assessment on non-medical grounds is only permissible on the following grounds: (a) Bereavement of a close relative (during or immediately preceding the relevant examination) e.g., parent, partner, sibling, or grandparent; (b) Illness of dependents (nature of dependency and medical certification must be provided). - 5.
 Straightforward deferred assessment applications can be approved at Academic Department level.
-A log of cases should be kept for quality assurance purposes - 6.
-Applications for the following type of complex deferred assessment cases will be sent to the Academic Head for approval: - All non-medical cases - "Weak" medical certificates - Medical cases with no certification, self-certification, retrospective certification and certification from any non- recognised practitioner - Cases that could have been foreseen by the student and therefore planned for in advance - All cases where the proposed method of assessment differs from the original assessment that was missed - Any other case on which the Faculty Tutors would like to seek further advice
+A log of cases should be kept for quality assurance purposes.

+- Applications for the following type of complex deferred assessment cases will be sent for approval to and in the discretion of the Deferred Assessment Panel chaired by the Academic Head: - All non-medical cases, - "Weak" medical certificates, - Medical cases with no certification, self-certification, retrospective certification and certification from any non- recognised practitioner, - Cases that could have been foreseen by the student and therefore planned for in advance, - All cases where the proposed method of assessment differs from the original assessment that was missed, - Force majeure cases such as Covid-19 pandemic or any other disaster related mental and/or physical issues, - Any other case on which the Academy Lecturers would like to seek further advice.